 The British Gravitational System (Imperial System) of units is used by engineers in the English-speaking world with the same relation to the foot - pound - second system as the meter - kilogram - force second system (SI) has to the meter - kilogram - second system.
 For engineers who deals with forces, instead of masses, it's convenient to use a system that has as its base units length, time, and force, instead of length, time and mass.

-The three base units in the Imperial system are the foot, the second, and the pound-force.
+The three base units in the Imperial system are foot, second and pound-force.

-The weight of the mass from equation (2) in BG units can be expressed as:
+The weight (force) of the mass can be calculated from equation (2) in BG units as

 Fg (lbf) = m (slugs) ag (ft/s2)

 With standard gravity - ag = 32.17405 ft/s2 - the weight (force) of 1 slug mass can be calculated as

 The English Engineering System - EE